How Bad Relations With China Could Mess With the Energy Transition

 “In short, yes,” said Brennan, citing the threat to restrict rare earth mineral exports to the U.S. as an example.
 “China has a great deal of power over both the state and private sector and definitely puts pressure on actors — including Chinese companies — to align with their global policy positions."

-One result of the simmering tension with China is an increased focus on building local supply chains for "energy transition-relevant technology,” said Brennan.
+One result of the simmering tension with China is an increased focus on building local supply chains for "energy-transition-relevant technology,” said Brennan.

 That trend is evident in electric vehicles as well as solar energy.
-Europe is in the early stage of what it hopes will be a solar manufacturing renaissance, and there is growing pressure for additional support from national and regional governments to enable a competitive, and innovative new phase of PV manufacturing to established.
+Europe is in the early stage of what it hopes will be a solar manufacturing renaissance, and there is growing pressure for additional support from national and regional governments to enable a competitive and innovative new phase of PV manufacturing to be established.

 “In Europe, we are completely dependent on China [for solar modules],” says Stefan Reber, managing director and CTO of German solar materials firm NexWafe.
 “If they decide for political reasons that they won't deliver solar to Europe anymore, what do we do then?”

-Germany-based NexWafe is one of many emerging solar manufacturers, across the value chain, that would benefit were the EU to mitigate for that dependence and build-up some home-grown capacity.
+NexWafe is one of many emerging solar manufacturers across the value chain that would benefit were the EU to mitigate for that dependence and build up some home-grown capacity.

 The localization trend may be further driven by the West's growing willingness to target specific Chinese companies.
-For example, having opened the door to Huawei infrastructure being used to build the U.K.'s 5G mobile phone network, the U.K. government performed a U-turn this year.
+For example, having opened the door to Huawei infrastructure being used to build the U.K.'s 5G mobile phone network, the U.K. government made a U-turn this year.
 All Huawei equipment is now to be retroactively stripped out from the U.K. network by 2027.

-Across the Atlantic, Huawei has pulled its solar business out of the U.S. entirely, after a group of senators proposed banning Huawei inverters from the market.
+Across the Atlantic, Huawei has pulled its solar business out of the U.S. entirely after a group of senators proposed banning Huawei inverters from the market.
 Huawei insists its equipment poses no threat.

 Will countries turn away Chinese investment?